Bumblebee202111/doubean-public/README.md

   * From MD2 / custom design to MD3
   * From View and Data Binding to Jetpack Compose
     * Exceptions: WebView/RatingBar
-  * From Navigation Fragment to Navigation Compose (when type-safe navigation is stable)
+  * From Navigation Fragment to Navigation Compose
     * From NavHostFragment to ComposableNavHostFragment
 * navigation-fragment-compose
 * Groups - Home